pie-dao/monorepo/apps/backend/README.md

 http://localhost:3000/playground/
 and test it out.

-## PieDAO auxo-dao Token Aggregator (PITA)
+## PieDAO auxo Token Aggregator (PITA)

-The _backend_ serves as the backend for the auxo-dao application.
+The _backend_ serves as the backend for the auxo application.
 These features are implemented as Nest modules and the architecture looks like this:

 ![PITA Architecture](pie_backend_architecture.png)